 The DNP program at UM-Flint also offers an alternate admission path for practicing registered nurses that have completed bachelor’s degrees in other areas outside the nursing field.

-This program is taught in a distance-learning (online) format with minimal campus visits required approximately once per year (less for MSN to DNP students).
+This program is taught in a distance-learning (online) format with minimal campus visits (3-6/year; (less for MSN to DNP students)).
 In addition, practicum courses require clinical site visits that are determined by the clinical instructor.
 Clinical courses are arranged in your area, so it is convenient for you to gain practical experience.
 Furthermore, UM-Flint Nursing faculty make themselves available to students outside the normal class schedule with flexible office hours and online availability.
 (Students in the FNP and the Psychiatric Mental Health concentrations are required to complete clinical hours for children, adolescents, and adults.)

 PREPARED FOR TODAY’S HEALTH CARE WORLD